Joy Bokiri

-Joy Ebinemiere Bokiri (born 29 December 1998) is a Nigerian footballer who plays as a midfielder for French Division 2 Féminine club AS Saint-Étienne and the Nigeria women's national team.
+Joy Ebinemiere Bokiri (born 29 December 1998) is a Nigerian women's football midfielder who plays in the Turkish Super League for Ünye Kadın and the Nigeria women's national team.

-Playing career

-Club
+Club career

 Bokiri was a member of Bayelsa Queens in the Nigeria Women Premier League.
 She previously played for Sporting de Huelva in Spain, and Elpides Karditsas in Greece.

-Mid October 2019, she moved to Turkey to play in the Turkish Women's First Football League for Konak Belediyespor in Izmir.
+In mid-October 2019, she moved to Turkey to play in the top-flight Turkish First League for Konak Belediyespor in İzmir.
+In the 2023-24 Turkish Super League season, she played for Ataşehir.
+The next season, she transferred to the newly-promoted club Ünye Kadın in the Turkish Super League.

-International
+International career

 At national level, Bokiri represented Nigeria at underage competitions, before making her debut for the senior team.
 At the 2019 WAFU Zone B Women's Cup, Bokiri scored a goal in Nigeria's victory over Niger.